chloehudzik/workfront-learn.en/help/manage-work/projects/find-projects.md

 ## Pin a project

-As you’re working on a project, make it easy to find by pinning it to the menu bar so you can open it with a single click.
+As you're working on a project, make it easy to find by pinning it to the menu bar so you can open it with a single click.

 >[!VIDEO](https://video.tv.adobe.com/v/335038/?quality=12&learn=on)

 ## Favorite a project

-If you are managing multiple projects, you might want to make them “favorites” by clicking the star icon.
+If you are managing multiple projects, you might want to make them "favorites" by clicking the star icon.
 Then you can find your list under the [!UICONTROL Favorites] icon in the main menu bar.

 >[!VIDEO](https://video.tv.adobe.com/v/335039/?quality=12&learn=on)